arminkit/ocserv-ubuntu/README.md

 ```
 ##

-Thank you for using Flags CSS!
-We hope it helps you create amazing international websites.
+Thank you for using ocserv-ubuntu!
+I hope it helps you to access the free internet.

 **Designed by ArminKiT**